Friends & Supporters

 Ontario Arts Council, Canada Council for the Arts, Ontario Trillium Foundation, Wellington Brewery, City of Guelph, Guelph Community Foundation, IICSI, Sheila Matson, CPA.

 Board of Directors

-Joe is a long-time student of master drummer Jim Blackley.
-He holds an Honours Bachelor of Fine Arts in Music from York University in Toronto as well as a Master’s degree in English from the University of Guelph where his work focussed on critical improvisation studies, literary and cultural theory, and pedagogy.
-He is currently studying toward a PhD with the International Institute for Critical Studies in Improvisation.
-Joe has worked extensively as a workshop facilitator and guest lecturer and has taught for twelve years in the School of Fine Arts and Music at the University of Guelph.
+Sorbara is a long-time student of master drummer Jim Blackley.
+They hold an Honours Bachelor of Fine Arts in Music from York University in Toronto, a Master’s degree in English from the University of Guelph, and they are currently studying toward a PhD in Critical Improvisation Studies.
+Joe has worked extensively as a workshop facilitator and guest lecturer and began teaching through the School of Fine Arts and Music at the University of Guelph in 2007.

 Cathy has been a passionate teaching artist for numerous programs including the After School Opera Program for the Canadian Opera Company, Youth Inside Opera program for Tapestry Opera, tdsbCREATES and Swallowing Clouds for Princess Dance Productions.
 Cathy led community choirs for Community Arts Guild Unfolding and Moving Parts for Fujiwara Dance.